-Since fuel costs and emissions are directly proportional to one another (both being directly proportional to the quantity fuel burned), it would appear that reducing both would be a straightforward way towards an environmental "win-win" solution.
+Since fuel costs and emissions are directly proportional to one another (both being directly proportional to the quantity fuel burned), it would appear that reducing both would be a straightforward way toward an environmental "win-win" solution.
 In an operational setting, one of the obvious tools for such a speed reduction: sail slower, and you reduce both emissions and your fuel bill.
 Slow steaming has been a strategy much employed in difficult trading conditions, where fuel prices have steeply increased and freight rates have remained low.
+Slow steaming may also be seen at present as an answer to over-capacity.
 The downside, especially in a fast liner trading operation, is that the shippers might object to longer voyage times and that to maintain the same throughput, it might be necessary to put extra ships on the route.

 In parallel, and given that time at sea increases with slow steaming, there is an increased interest to investigate possible ways to decrease time in port.
 One possible way to minimize disruption and maximize efficiency is the prompt berthing of their vessels upon arrival.
 Traditional practices implement the First-Come-First-Served (FCFS) service policy.
 But there may also be different and sometimes contradicting policies such as giving priority to larger vessels (that are more profitable) or to smaller vessels that have shorter service time.
-Many customers have contracts with terminal operators that ensure them guaranteed berth-on-arrival service - that is the actual berthing occurs within two hours of arrival.
-A related strategy is a system in which a line could book a berthing time slot in advance and is guaranteed service in that slot ("booking by rendez-vous").
+Many customers have contracts with terminal operators that ensure them guaranteed berth-on-arrival service-that is, the actual berthing occurs within 2 h of arrival.
+A related strategy is a system in which a line could book a berthing time slot in advance and is guaranteed service in that slot ("booking by rendezvous").
 By reducing speed and arriving at port in a given time window instead of arriving early and then having to wait to be served, a ship may avoid a substantial amount of emissions, and, simultaneously, reduce operational cost.